kyileiaye2021/HistoGPT-Teacher-Student-Network/README.md

-# ctranspath
+# histogpt
-This is image encoder for extracting features from BCC cancer Hematoxylin &amp; Eosin images.
+This is a vision language model for detecting Basal Cell Carcinoma skin cancer in Hematoxylin &amp; Eosin images.